funkepunkemonke/Template/Template.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+## Tips
+Clean out your workspace and restart R and re-run everything periodically, if things get weird.

+Keep things machine- and human-readable, whenever possible.

 ```r
 ## insert your brilliant WORKING code here
 ```

-Clean out your workspace and restart R and re-run everything periodically, if things get weird.

-Keep things machine- and human-readable, whenever possible.
+# References